 Online, you can find an excerpt from The Real Dirt on Farmer John about the biodynamic farm organism, a short video of Alan York of Benziger Winery talking about the concept of biodynamics, the "Barefoot Farmer" Jeff Poppen making the distinction between organic and biodynamic, and ASM News' Why cows should keep their horns.
 The following feature-length films feature biodynamic farms and farmers:

 The Biodynamic Association’s biennial conference brings together hundreds of biodynamic farmers, gardeners, educators, activists and more for four days of inspiring keynotes, informative workshops, networking and great food.
-Our next conference will take place in 2014.
+Our next conference will take place November 16-20, 2016 in Santa Fe, NM.

 Each of these calendars includes background information on the relationship between plants, earth and the cosmos as well as practical instructions for using the calendar to plan your farming and gardening.
 Calendars are available through the Biodynamic Association’s webstore in partnership with SteinerBooks.